-This is how the REST feature can be added as a library called by an OEM tableBefore making the REST OEM module, the Microsoft Casablanca package must be installed as for compiling MariaDB from source.
+If you are using a version of MariaDB that does not support REST, this is how the REST feature can be added as a library called by an OEM table.
+Before making the REST OEM module, the Microsoft Casablanca package must be installed as for compiling MariaDB from source.